 Our main job as parents – and biggest challenge – is to co-regulate a child’s emotions and needs whilst self-regulating our own.

 It’s our job to be present and hold space for our child’s emotions as they learn and grow – whilst at the same time learning to understand what this process does to us, how it makes us feel, what we need and, when it doesn’t come easy, to get support.
+This is when self-care is less about lighting a nice candle and drinking a glass of wine (though I do enjoy these things too) and more about self-awareness and getting the emotional support we need to continue to be able to show up for our kids.

-Developing self-awareness is key.
 The hard days serve as a reminder that we’re still on a journey.

 - How did it make you feel?